New

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 28 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 28 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 1032 of Meeus index or 1985 from Brown series.

 The length of the current synodic month is 1 hour and 33 minutes longer than the mean synodic month length.
 It is 5 hours and 30 minutes shorter compared to 21st century's longest synodic month length.

-3 days after point of apogee on 10 July 2083 at 10:51 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 26 July 2083 at 06:24 in ♐ Sagittarius.
+3 days since point of apogee on 10 July 2083 at 10:51 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 26 July 2083 at 06:24 in ♐ Sagittarius.

 The Moon is 401 883 km (249 719 mi) away from Earth and getting closer over the next 12 days until the point perigee when Earth-Moon distance is going to be 364 756 km (226 649 mi).

-11 days after ascending node on 1 July 2083 at 19:10 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 16 July 2083 at 06:07 in ♌ Leo.
+11 days after ascending node on 1 July 2083 at 19:10 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 16 July 2083 at 06:07 in ♌ Leo.

-1 day since the previous standstill on 12 July 2083 at 11:43 in ♊ Gemini when the Moon has reached North declination of ∠26.931°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.954° at the point of next southern standstill on 26 July 2083 at 00:18 in ♐ Sagittarius.
+1 day since the last northern standstill on 12 July 2083 at 11:43 in ♊ Gemini when the Moon has reached North declination of ∠26.931° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-26.954° at the point of next southern standstill on 26 July 2083 at 00:18 in ♐ Sagittarius.

 In 1 day on 14 July 2083 at 23:54 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.